 8-10.
 The MnS consumer can send query request to ECSP management system after EASResourceReservationJob instance creation, to know and receive the status of the reserved resources.

-11-13. the MnS consumer (ASP or L-OP) can request to delete the EASResourceReservationJob any time and the ECSP management system deletes the EASResourceReservationJob and sends response to the MnS consumer (interworking with ETSI NFV MANO is required).
+11-13. the MnS consumer (ASP or LO) can request to delete the EASResourceReservationJob any time and the ECSP management system deletes the EASResourceReservationJob and sends response to the MnS consumer (interworking with ETSI NFV MANO is required).

 7.1.3 ECS lifecycle management